senx/node-red-contrib-warpscript/README.md

 If a level contains anything else, the content will be put in the `payload` field of a Node-RED message.

-If your WarpScript™ returned multiple stack levels, each level will be scanned, starting with the deepest one.
+If your WarpScript returned multiple stack levels, each level will be scanned, starting with the deepest one.